jinokwon/Data-Structure-and-Algorithm/README.md

 # Data Structure and Algorithm

-This repo will be updated regularly with coding interview questions that I'm working on.
+This repo will be updated with various coding interview questions and my answers to them.